 Further guidance on accessing food and essential supplies is available at Accessing food and essential supplies.

-If you are unable to work due to coronavirus (COVID-19), please refer to this guidance from the Department for Work and Pensions to find out about the support that is available to you.
+If you are unable to work due to COVID-19, please refer to this guidance from the Department for Work and Pensions to find out about the support that is available to you.

 Living with children

-What we have seen so far is that children with coronavirus (COVID-19) appear to be less severely affected.
+What we have seen so far is that children with COVID-19 appear to be less severely affected.
 It is nevertheless important to do your best to ensure that all members of your household follow this guidance.

 For those with learning disabilities, autism or serious mental illness

 We are aware that not all these measures will be possible if you, or those you are living with, have significant conditions such as learning disabilities, autism or serious mental illness.
 Please keep following this guidance to the best of your ability, whilst keeping yourself and those close to you safe and well, ideally in line with any existing care plans.